-- Pending allocated budget, Faculty Affairs will cover the cost of one RA per faculty member.
+- Pending budget allocation, Faculty Affairs will cover the cost of one RA per faculty member.
 The cost of an RA can also be covered by an award, grant, and/or by development funds.

 Research assistants can be funded in multiple ways: